 iii) Using natural principals for the construction of artificial metalloenzymes.

-We aim to fully understand the innerworkings of complex metalloenzymes to subsequently use these insights to engineer “artificial” metalloenzymes with novel attributes and activities.
-The long-term goal is to develop synthetic metabolic pathways using these unique reactivities for the production of bulk chemicals, including fertilizer (NH3), hydrocarbons (C2H4, C3H8, C4H10) and hydrogen (H2).
+We aim to fully understand the innerworkings of complex metalloenzymes to subsequently use these insights to engineer new-to-nature metalloenzymes with novel attributes and activities.
+The long-term goal is to develop synthetic metabolic pathways using these unique reactivities for the production of bulk chemicals, including fertilizer (NH3), hydrocarbons (CH4, C2H4, C3H8, C4H10) and hydrogen (H2).
+Through these synthetic biology solutions we aim to fix CO2 and establish green solutions for a sustainable carbon cycle to fight greenhouse gas emissions and climate change.